postcss/autoprefixer/README.md

 ### Compass

-If you use Compass binary to compile your styles, you can easily integrate Autoprefixer with it.
+You should think about try Gulp instead of Compass binary, because it has better Autoprefixer integration and many other awesome plugins.

+But if you can’t move from Compass binray right now, there is a some hack to run Autoprefixer after `compass compile`.

 Install `autoprefixer-rails` gem:

 ```
 gem install autoprefixer-rails